Code of Conduct for Student Loans

 Ohio University prohibits any Student Financial Aid employee from accepting or soliciting any gifts from a lender, guarantor or servicer.
-The term “gift” is defined as any gratuity, favor, discount, entertainment, hospitality, loan or other items valued at more than a de minimus amount.
+The term "gift" is defined as any gratuity, favor, discount, entertainment, hospitality, loan or other items valued at more than a de minimis amount.
 This also includes any services, transportation, lodging, or meals, whether provided in kind, by purchase of a ticket, payment in advance or by reimbursement.

 Ohio University prohibits any Student Financial Aid employee from accepting compensation for serving on a board of directors of a lender, guarantor or servicer.